Elder Abuse Lawyers

 The elderly remain one of the most valuable assets of this country.
-However, everyday throughout the United States, Georgia, and middle Georgia, and Macon, the elderly are abused and neglected.
-Our elder abuse lawyers in Macon can help if you believe that your loved one has been mistreated while in the care of a commercial facility or nursing home.
+However, everyday throughout the United States and Georgia, the elderly are abused and neglected by the very caretakers that we trust to care for them.
+Our elder abuse lawyers can help if you believe that your loved one has been mistreated while in the care of a commercial facility or nursing home.

 The decision to place a loved one into an assisted living facility or a nursing home is often an agonizing decision for family members and it can also be a traumatic event for your loved one you decided to place in the care of one of those facilities.
 Every year millions of Americans are faced with the decision whether or not to place their parents or grandparents in a medical facility where their needs can be properly met on a day-to-day basis.